 - It also includes steps you can take to look after yourself and your whānau.

-You are very infectious and to keep other people safe, you must stay at home and self-isolate for at least 7 days.
-There are different rules for household contacts(external link).
-After day 7 you can go out as long as you are well again.
-Isolating means having no visitors, not going to the supermarket and staying in your house (or garden).
+You are very infectious and to keep other people safe, it's recommended you stay at home for at least 5 days.
 If you can stay away from other people in your whare/home, do so.
 It will help to stop the spread of COVID-19 to your whānau.
-Read more about how to isolate at home or watch the video below.
+Watch the video below for some advice on stopping the spread of infection.
+It may take a few moments to load.

 This includes: